godotengine/godot-docs/tutorials/plugins/editor/making_main_screen_plugins.rst

 As seen in the :ref:`doc_making_plugins` page, making a basic plugin that extends the editor is fairly easy.
 This plugin mechanism also allows you to create new UIs in the central part of the editor, similarly to the basic 2D, 3D, Script and AssetLib views.
-Such editor plugins are refered as "Main screen plugins".
+Such editor plugins are referred as "Main screen plugins".

 This tutorial leads you through the creation of a basic main screen plugin.
 With